mianwu515/rust-world-spr23/week2/README.md

 # Why is it useful?

-- It's convenient that Github has a "Sync fork/Update stream" option, while gitlab doesn't.
+- It's convenient that Github has a "Sync fork/Update stream" option, but some (e.g. gitlab) doesn't.
 So, you might need something to help you make your remote origin in sync with the upstream.

 ![upstream-origin-local](https://premaseem.files.wordpress.com/2016/01/githubfork.png?w=640)